hythloda/support-email/README.md

 * A form should open
 * Fill in your email and message
 * Submit — and it should send an email
-* Check intercom to see if it is there (takes a few min)
+* Check Intercom to see if it is there (takes a few minutes)

 ## Common Issues